 If you and your mortgage company submit payment, the Treasurer will process the first payment received and return the subsequent payment to the paying party.
 The Treasurer does not hold or apply additional monies.
 For further mortgage company payment information contact the Treasurer's Office at (970) 498-7032, or via email.

 Ad Valorem taxes are based on value only, and not on the property owner's ability to pay.
-Any unpaid property taxes become delinquent June 18.
+Any unpaid real property taxes become delinquent June 16.
 If the taxes continue to go unpaid, real property Tax Liens are sold in the last quarter of the year they become delinquent at Tax Lien Sale.
 You have three (3) years to redeem the tax lien, at which point the lien holder has the option to apply for a Treasurer's Deed.

 The amount of annual taxes for a property is the result of the assessment process and the total mill levies for the taxing authorities that provide public services.
 The County Assessor establishes the value of all property for tax purposes.
 The taxing authorities use the assessed value to determine their mill levies.
 A mill is 1/10th of a penny or $1.00 revenue for each $1,000 of assessed valuation.
 Information concerning the tax levy can be obtained by contacting the governing boards of the taxing entities.
 Please see the next section for a listing of some of the Larimer County taxing entities.